dariavaasa/Python/README.md

 # Python

-Please find here some examples of my python projects.
+Please find here some examples of my Python projects.